|Updated by||Laura Henderson|

 Always take Cetirizine 10mg tablets exactly as your doctor has told you.
 Check with your doctor if you are not sure.
-Tablets need to be swallowed with a glass of liquid.
+Tablets need to be swallowed with a glass of water or another cool drink.

 Adults and children aged 12 years and over: the recommended dose is 10mg once daily as one tablet.